Composting the #TechShit

 The #OMN (Open Media Network) is one path forward, but there are many.
 The key is to be FOR something instead of just reacting to whatever clickbait outrage is dominating the news cycle.
 Find your community, you don’t need permission.
 You don’t need a corporate-backed solution.
 Start small.
 Start local.
 Start with open tools that belong to you and your people, because in the end, the best way to fight the broken system isn’t to fight it at all—it’s to build something better in its place.

-Are there spaces where trust can be built at scale, or do we need to create them from scratch?
+Are the spaces trust is built at scale, or do we need to create them from scratch?

 The tension between control vs. trust in tech and society is a core issue that defines the success or failure of grassroots, open projects like #OMN and the #fediverse.
 The problem isn’t just technical, but deeply social: a struggle between hierarchical control (power over) and distributed, democratic trust (power within).